turingschool/backend-curriculum-site/module2/lessons/active_record_associations_tdd.md

 ```

-When we run this test we get an error something like this:
+When we run this test, we get an error similar to this:

 ```
 Failures: